 Safety training is all about people.
 It’s about sustaining and protecting the lives of those people — family, friends, co-workers, and so on.

-- There are changes to an employee’s assigned duties
+- Changes to an employee’s assigned duties

-- An employee is observed working unsafely
+- Employee is observed working unsafely

 Identifying workplace hazards